pluginsGLPI/doc/source/oauthsso/apple.rst

 You now have all the necessary information to configure your provider in the OauthSSO plugin.

-.. warning:: **Please note**: Processing of the Apple identifier and key may take some time on Apple's side, potentially up to 48 hours.
+.. warning:: **Please note**: Processing of the Apple identifier and key may take some time on Apple's side; potentially, up to 48 hours.

 Warning about fetching user information